Dickinson-COMP-491-492/website/docs/assignments/PP03-DemoDayPresentation.md

     - Are all images and text clearly legible from the back of the room?

 - **Presenter:**
-  - Does the presenter use verbal and/or visual cues and/or gestures to adequately guide the audience to relevant content?
+  - Does the presenter use verbal and/or visual cues and/or gestures to adequately guide the audience to relevant content on the slides?
   - Is the presenter convincing in their mastery of the material?
     - Does the presenter speak clearly, audibly, and fluidly without excessive reliance on reading from notes or slides?
     - Are the details presented technically correct?